 THE RESTAURANTE NAUTILUS is more than just an established and locally renowned Spanish fine dining and casual eatery, it’s a local institution.
 With an extensive menu that caters for all tastes and stunning sea views, Restaurante Nautilus is not to be missed.

 Situated on the beach in Punta Prima, the restaurant is a firm favourite with locals and tourists alike due to its amazing beachfront location, a spotlessly clean nautical-themed dining room, and spacious outside terraces offering year-round al-fresco dining and speciality cocktails.

-The chic bistro has been welcoming guests since 1975, enchanting diners for more than 40 years with its unique mixture of panoramic Mediterranean vistas and a resplendent Spanish menu.
+The chic bistro has been welcoming guests since 1975, enchanting diners for the better part of a half-century with its unique mixture of panoramic Mediterranean vistas and a resplendent Spanish menu.

 So we couldn’t resist the opportunity to sample the fare on offer, and we visited for an early dinner earlier this week.